 Education – Schools

-The Northern iKiDs service offers a Psycho-educational puppet show for primary schools in the North of Adelaide.
-The show is entitled “You’ve Got a Friend in Me” and covers themes such as coping with parental separation and other losses/changes, dealing with feelings, friendship skills, violent vs respectful behaviours and more.
-Schools are also given follow up resources to re-visit the themes back in the classroom.
+The Northern iKiDs service offers a psycho-educational puppet show for primary schools in Northern Adelaide.
+The show is called ‘You’ve Got a Friend in Me’ and covers themes such as coping with parental separation and other losses/changes, dealing with feelings, friendship skills and disrespectful vs respectful behaviours.
+Schools are also given follow-up resources to re-visit the themes in the classroom.

-“You’ve got a friend in me” includes music, dancing and Aboriginal themes, whilst exploring some very serious and real concerns that may face the children in the audience.
+‘You’ve got a friend in me’ includes music, dancing and Aboriginal themes, whilst exploring some very serious and real concerns that children may face.
 The show is relevant for all children, regardless of parental separation.
 Schools have reported that the intended messages are clear, and yet the show is entertaining.
-Please contact our Salisbury office if interested in booking a show on 8250 6600
+Please contact our Salisbury office if interested in booking a show on 8250 6600.

 We facilitate therapeutic groups for children of different ages and cultural groups to build and reshape relationships of trust and self-esteem.
 We have five goals: